Notes on data-driven output-feedback control of linear MIMO systems: An alternative non-minimal state

 is such that $u_t=K z_t$, with $K = U_0\Gamma(Z_0\Gamma)^{-1}$, stabilizes the system \eqref{eqn_newss_z}.
 Conversely, any controller of the form $u_t=K z_t$ that stabilizes system \eqref{eqn_newss_z} can be expressed as $K = U_0\Gamma(Z_0\Gamma)^{-1}$ with $\Gamma$ being a solution of \eqref{SDP_LTI_zstate}. \end{theorem} \begin{proof} Since $u^d$ is persistently exciting of order $\ell+n+1$, then, as discussed above, $\begin{bsmallmatrix} U_0\\ Z_0 \end{bsmallmatrix}$ has full row rank (see discussion above Remark~\ref{remark_computingPi2}).
 The result then follows using similar arguments as in \cite[Th.
 3]{Persis20}. \end{proof}

 Theorem~\ref{thm_newstabcontrol} shows how to use the alternative non-minimal state-space representation in \eqref{eqn_newss_z} to obtain stabilizing output-feedback controllers from data.
 This can be further extended to design robust and/or optimal output-feedback controllers using techniques that were designed for state-feedback control as in \cite{Persis20, vanWaarde20_inf, berberich2020robust, Florian23, Lopez21}, without any of the issues encountered in the literature.
+For instance, in our follow-up work \cite{alsalti24a} we have extended the results of \cite{Lopez21} to solve the optimal output-feedback stabilization problem by exploiting the non-minimal state \eqref{eqn_def_zt}.

-\subsection{Handling noisy data}
+\section{Handling noisy data}

 Although a comprehensive discussion about the effect of noise in the data is out of the scope of this note, in this subsection we briefly comment on how this case could be handled.
+First, note that when the data is affected by noise, \textit{any} state representation constructed from past input-output data (e.g., $\xi_t$ in \eqref{eqn_xiTransformation} or $z_t$ in \eqref{eqn_def_zt}) will, in general, not correspond to a state representation of the LTI system.
+Nonetheless, if the noise-to-signal ratio is sufficiently small, one can still use these extended vectors to design robust dynamic output feedback controllers, by properly accounting for the mismatch due to noise.
+In this section, we first illustrate how one can still construct our proposed extended vector $z_t$ in \eqref{eqn_def_zt} when the data is affected by sufficiently small noise.
+Afterwards, we briefly discuss how one can use it for the design of robust stabilizing dynamic output feedback controllers.

 When the data is noisy, then the rank condition in \eqref{eqn_Hell1uHelly} is, in general, violated.
 In that case, one can apply an input with a larger \textit{quantitative level of PE}~\cite{Coulson23}.
 By suitably choosing the level of PE of the input, it can be guaranteed that the $(m(\ell+1)+n)$-th largest singular value of the input-output data matrix in \eqref{eqn_Hell1uHelly} is lower bounded by a user-defined parameter $\delta>0$ \cite[Th.
 6]{Coulson23}, with $\delta$ being sufficiently large compared to the noise level.
 Therefore, one can apply a singular value decomposition and obtain an approximate data matrix by retaining the largest $m(\ell+1)+n$ singular values and their corresponding right/left singular vectors.
 Specifically, suppose that a matrix of noisy data of the form in \eqref{eqn_Hell1uHelly} is denoted by $\widetilde{H}\in\mathbb{R}^{m(\ell+1)+p\ell\times N}$ and that its corresponding singular value decomposition is given by